MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/04-ingestion/01-overview.md

 From that point data can either be exported out to a data-lake target location at regular intervals (batch) and processed in near-real-time via spark streaming (Azure Data Bricks), Azure Data Explorer, Azure Stream Analytics or Time Series Insights.

-The last Event Hub or Kafka Landing Zone, inside the use case specific Landing Zone should send its aggregated to both the Data Lake RAW layer, in one of the Data Landing Zones, and/or to an event hub related to the Domain in the Data Landing Zone.
+The last Event Hub or Kafka Landing Zone, inside the use case specific Landing Zone should send its aggregated to both the Data Lake RAW layer, in one of the Data Landing Zones, and/or to an Event Hub related to the Domain in the Data Landing Zone.

 ## Ingestion Monitoring